Things to Know About JetBlue Vacations – Vacation Packages which Include Hotel, Airfare, and Rental Cars, all purchased through Jetblue.

 How to Book a JetBlue Vacations Package

-When I book, I always look at the packages and decide which hotel I want.
-Then, I compare price of the flight and hotel booked as a package with the price if they were booked separately.
+When I book, I always look at the packages and decide which hotel I want first.
+Then, I compare the price of the flight and hotel booked as a package with the price if they were booked separately.
 In my experience, the vacation package has been less expensive, but I always check.

 Benefits of Booking JetBlue Vacations

-In addition to the price, there are other benefits to booking a JetBlue vacations travel package.
+In addition to the price, there are other benefits to booking a JetBlue Vacations travel package.
 For instance, you’ll get 6 TrueBlue points per eligible dollar on the costs of the package (including the airfare and the hotel).
 You can also use a combination of cash and TrueBlue points to book your trip – perfect if you don’t have enough points to cover the entire trip.

-Booking Room Upgrades
+Booking Hotel Room Upgrades

 When I booked our Nashville family vacation over Thanksgiving, I wanted to stay at the Gaylord Opryland.
-I really wanted a room with a balcony, but JetBlue vacations didn’t offer that.
-When I arrived at the hotel, I inquired about the upgrade and they were able to offer it for an additional charge (which was reasonable).
+I really wanted a room with a balcony, but JetBlue vacations didn’t offer that when we originally booked our trip.
+However, when I arrived at the hotel, I inquired about the upgrade and they were able to offer it for an additional charge (which was reasonable).

 Depending on the hotel, you may be able to book an upgraded room or a suite at the time of booking your JetBlue Vacations package.
 In that case, you’ll get TrueBlue miles.